swcarpentry/git-novice/episodes/15-wrapup.md

 Good job!
 We recommend you to __read the supplemental episode__ on how to [use Git with the RStudio IDE](14-supplemental-rstudio.md).
 It can make some steps easier to interact with!
 For topics like [resolving conflicts](09-conflict.md), we suggest to use Desktop software like:

-- [VScode](https://code.visualstudio.com/), however, you may need to close RStudio when using VScode to avoid some git error messages!
+- [VScode](https://code.visualstudio.com/).
+Close RStudio when using VScode to avoid some git error messages!
-- [Positron](https://positron.posit.co/), which Git interface works as in VScode.
-Read their [overview on Source Control](https://code.visualstudio.com/docs/sourcecontrol/overview)) or
+- [Positron](https://positron.posit.co/).
+The Git interface works as in VScode.
+Read their [overview webpage](https://code.visualstudio.com/docs/sourcecontrol/overview).
 - [GitHub Desktop](https://github.com/apps/desktop), which is a Point-and-Click graphical interface similar to RStudio IDE.

 If you are looking for more practice, go for the individual challenges on each episode.
 We also recommend you keep practising how to [Create branches](09-conflict.md#create-branches) and make [Atomic commits](09-conflict.md#atomic-commits).